Existence and Uniqueness of Traveling Fronts in Lateral Inhibition Neural Fields with Sigmoidal Firing Rates: Introduction

-In this paper, we consider a particular subset of the traveling wave problem that is seldom explored rigorously---existence of traveling fronts and pulses in neural field models with smooth Heaviside (sigmoidal) firing rates and lateral inhibition coupling types.
-Such coupling types are widely assumed to represent reality {\it in vivo}, particularly in the visual cortex (see \cite{Sato2012} and references within).
-They do, however, impose mathematical difficulties that make traveling wave problems harder to study in neural field models---mainly, the fact that integral operators lose positivity.
-Nonetheless, such problems are worthy of exploration; experimentally, synchronized propagation has been found to occur even in the presence of meaningful levels of inhibiton \cite{chagnac1989horizontal}.
-Our approach departs from most traveling wave studies where purely excitatory synaptic interactions are assumed.
+In this paper, we solve a particular subset of the traveling wave problem that is biologically motivated, but unsolved rigorously in continuum-based models---existence of traveling fronts in neural field models with smooth Heaviside (sigmoidal) firing rates and lateral inhibition coupling types.
+Such coupling types are widely assumed to represent activity {\it in vivo}, particularly in the visual cortex (see \cite{Sato2012} and references within), where traveling waves exist.

-Aside from the fact that traveling waves are propagations driven by excitation, a major motivating reason why previous authors frequently assume interactions are purely excitatory is because as discussed above, for experiments, inhibition can be blocked.
-For example, in \cite{Golomb2011,PintoandErmentrout-SpatiallyStructuredActivityinSynapticallyCoupledI.TravelingWaves,traub1993analysis}, cortical slices were prepared and recording electrodes were arranged for experimental purposes; traveling waves arise from almost exclusively excitatory interactions.
-In a controlled environment, experimental findings of wave speed are easier to compare to model predictions, providing valuable insight.
-On the other hand, the role of inhibition (such as long-range GABAergic projections) elicits a less straightforward conclusion \cite{Sato2012}.

-While inhibition generally prevents propagation, we note that all couplings in the present study are normalized in the following manner.
-Let $K(x-y)$ be a kernel function to describe the weight (based on spatial positioning) that presynaptic patches at position $y$ contribute to postsynaptic patches at position $x.$ In \cite{ExistenceandUniqueness-ErmMcLeod}, it is assumed that $K\geq 0$ and

-In the present study, we also assume \eqref{eq: k_norm}, but also that there exists $M>0$ such that $K(\cdot)> 0$ on $(-M,M)$ and $K(\cdot)<0$ on $(-\infty,-M)\cup (M,\infty).$ Hence, roughly speaking, our coupling types can be understood as having strong local excitation with inhibitory tails.

-When inhibition is present, the importance of \eqref{eq: k_norm} being positive in traveling wave studies cannot be overstated.
-In fact, one finds from the literature that kernels with inhibition are likely to lead to dynamics that thwart propagation if \eqref{eq: k_norm} does not hold.
-For example, standing waves \cite{Amari1977,AmariKishimoto,bressloff2005weakly,Multiplebumps-Laing,Botelho2008,pinto2001spatially,ExploitingtheHamiltonian} are commonly of interest and arise when excitatory and inhibitory features somehow balance each other out.
-On the other hand, traveling waves exist in \cite{LijZhangSolo,LijunZhangetal,magpantay2010wave,Lvwang,Zhang-HowDo,HuttZhang-TravelingWave,ExploitingtheHamiltonian} where \eqref{eq: k_norm} is assumed, even though the kernels have a variety of inhibitory regions.
-Since we work with more realistic firing rate functions of the canonical sigmoidal type, the present study is in certain ways more difficult than the traveling wave studies cited in this paragraph since they assume firing rates are only of the Heaviside type.
-As a result, their methods take advantage of the fact that solutions have closed form; operator theory is not required to prove existence or uniqueness.